Freshnuts/fresh_bot/README.md

-# freshbot
+# simple_bot:
 Demonstration of a simple botnet written in Python.<br>
 <br>
-"scan_drop.py" scans virtual network, if it finds a node with ssh<br>
+"scan_drop.py" scans virtual network.
+If it finds a node with ssh<br>
-running on it performs a dictionary attack.
-If the credentials are correctly<br>
+running it performs a dictionary attack.
+If successful, RCE directs<br>
-provided, RCE directs target to download 2nd payload & execute.<br>
+target to download a meterpreter reverse shell payload & execute it.<br>
-2nd stage payload is a reverse meterpreter shell to C&C.
+Multiprocessing allows for multiple targets to connect to our handler<br>
+at once.<br>
 <br>
 <h3>Environment & Setup</h3>
 1. Our Attack machine: <h4>Linux kali 4.16.0-kali2-amd64</h4>